cgomesu/website/_posts/2021-06-04-smarter-hass.md

 I find the use of the folded style (`>`) very helpful in keeping the templates organized.
 Refer to the [YAML - Scalars](https://yaml.org/spec/1.2/spec.html) documentation for more information.
 {:.notice}

-Check your `configuration.yaml` file for errors (Configuration > Server Controls > Configuration validation), and finally, **reload your HASS**.
+Check your `configuration.yaml` file for errors (Configuration > Server Controls > Configuration validation), and finally, **restart your HASS**.
 Afterwards, navigate to Developers Tools > States and if everything is correct, you should see a new `sensor.template_sun_elevation` entity:

 [![HASS template sun elevation](/assets/posts/2021-06-04-smarter-hass/hass-entity-template-sun-elevation.jpg){:.PostImage .PostImage--large}](/assets/posts/2021-06-04-smarter-hass/hass-entity-template-sun-elevation.jpg)